kedro-org/kedro/docs/source/05_data/01_data_catalog.md

 The `open_args_load` and `open_args_save` parameters are passed to the filesystem's `open` method to configure how a dataset file (on a specific filesystem) is opened during a load or save operation, respectively.

-Example 2: Load data from a local binary file using `utf-8` encoding.
+Example 2: Load data from a local binary file using `utf-8` encoding

 ```yaml
 test_dataset:
   type: ...